Click Here for Our Recommended Antivirus for Your Device

 3. Wear uniform daily.

-4. It is mandatory to stick to the dress code as listed by the school or college.
+4. Sticking to the dress code listed by the school or college is mandatory.

 5. Students must reach the premises before 8:45 am.